-- (3) Represents restricted stock unit awards that vest on the third anniversary of the date of grant, subject to the Named Executive's continued employment through the vesting date. - (4) Represents stock option awards that vest one third at each annual anniversary of the date of grant over a three year period. - (5) The exercise price of the options of \$14.78 per share for the February 10, 2016 grant date is the market closing price of the Common Stock on the date of grant. - (6) This column shows the grant date fair value of the options and stock awards granted as computed under ASC Topic 718 (excluding estimates for forfeitures in case of awards with service-based vesting).
+- (3) Represents restricted stock unit awards that entitle the Named Executive to receive a designated number of shares of Common Stock upon completion of a three-year vesting period, measured from the date of grant, subject to the achievement of a threshold performance objective included in such restricted stock unit awards for Section 162(m) purposes.
+The threshold performance objective for purposes of the 2017 restricted stock units was the Company's achievement of pre-tax earnings of at least \$54.9 million during 2017, 2018 or 2019.
+If the threshold goal was not achieved, none of the restricted stock units would be eligible to vest.
+If the threshold goal is achieved, then the restricted stock units will be eligible to vest on the third anniversary of the grant date, subject to the Named Executive's continued employment through such date.
+In February 2018, the Compensation Committee determined that the Company's 2017 pre-tax earnings of \$288 million satisfied the threshold goal for purposes of the 2017 restricted stock unit awards, and such awards will be eligible to vest based on the time-based vesting schedule described above. - (4) This column shows the grant date fair value of the stock awards granted as computed under ASC Topic 718 (excluding estimates for forfeitures in case of awards with service-based vesting).
 With respect to the performance share awards, the grant date fair value is reported based on the probable outcome of the performance conditions as of the grant date.
 These amounts do not reflect the extent to which the Named Executive realized or will realize an actual financial benefit from the awards.
-Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2016 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+Assumptions and methodologies used in the calculation of these amounts are included in footnotes to the Company's audited financial statements for the year ended December 31, 2017 which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.